-Please find enclosed for filing Duke Energy Carolinas, LLC ("DEC") and Duke Energy Progress, LLC's ("DEP", and together with DEC, "Duke Energy") Second Submission of Reponses to the Public Staff's Data Request ("PSDR") No. 2 re: Winter Storm Elliott in the above-referenced docket.
-Included with this submission are responses to PSDR Item Nos.
-2, 3, 6, 8, 11, 12, and 16 (Corrected).
+On January 27, 2023, Duke Energy Carolinas, LLC ("DEC") and Duke Energy Progress, LLC's ("DEP", and together with DEC, "Duke Energy") filed their Second Submission of Reponses to the Public Staff's Data Request ("PSDR") No. 2 re: Winter Storm Elliott in the above-referenced docket.